jwarz/data-scientists-tools/intermediate_r/readme.md

 line as the closing bracket of the previous part of the control construct!*

-**Instructions:**
+**Steps**

-Add code to both control structures such that:
+1. Add code to both control structures such that:

     -   R prints out “Showing Facebook information” if `medium` is equal to “Facebook”.
 Remember that R is case sensitive!
--   “Your number of views is average” is printed if `num_views` is between 15 (inclusive) and 10 (exclusive).
-Feel free to change the variables `medium` and `num_views` to see how the control structure respond.
+    -   “Your number of views is average” is printed if `num_views` is between 15 (inclusive) and 10 (exclusive).free to change the variables `medium` and `num_views` to see how the control structure respond.
 In both cases, the existing code should be extended in the `else if` statement.
 No existing code should be modified.

-**Solution:**

 ``` r
 # Control structure for medium